samsquire/ideas4/README.md

 Imagine writing all your communication between microservices with a HTTP client that actually uses shared memory to communicate with local microservices.
 You can fan out and communicate locally for performance.

+# 154. Hook

+Writing code with a blank slate is easier than writing code with an complicated codebase.

+Writing assertions or additional facts is easier than modifying existing facts to do what you want.

+# 155. Eventually consistent website - Queuing primitive

+When I change a record on a website, we can have a notifications area that says your change is queued.

+When the change is applied, the content is updated and the notification changes to being that your change has been accepted.

 # incomplete ideas

 Memory set to network calls